LuisChica18/kiosko/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.9.

+## Environment Setup

+1. Copy `src/environments/environment.example.ts` to `src/environments/environment.ts`
+2. Update `environment.ts` with your DeUna QR URL
+3. For production, update `environment.prod.ts` with production values

+**Note:** Environment files are git-ignored for security.
+Make sure to keep your QR URLs private.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.